 Key Words: Blackhead, Histomoniasis, Histomonas, Nitarsone, Turkey.

-Abstract presented at the International Poultry Scientific Forum during IPPE 2020.
+Poster presented at the International Poultry Scientific Forum during IPPE 2020.